 'Every moment of our lives can be the beginning of great things'

-I am a qualified APPI (Australian Physiotherapy and Pilates Institute) Rehabilitation Equipment Pilates instructor and a Body Control Pilates Matwork instructor.
+I am a qualified APPI (Australian Physiotherapy and Pilates Institute) Rehabilitation Equipment Pilates instructor and a Body Control Pilates Matwork instructor and Back4Good Practitioner.
 Pilates was first introduced to me by a wonderful teacher, Conchita, this was whilst I was studying for my Hons Degree in Theatre Dance.
 I found pilates to be very beneficial in keeping my body healthy, strong and less prone to injuries.
 For this very reason my dance background helps amplify the way I teach; dynamic, and precise with a continuous flow, whilst adapting exercises for those who need.

 'Pilates is a complete coordination of mind, body and spirit'